danielo515/session-tracker/front/README.md

 Login route is handled a bit specially.
 It is defined as any other route, but the main `App.js` component will redirect you to it if you are not logged in (according to redux state) and are not already on the login route.
 Login status is managed by `setupApp` action and the result is stored on redux

-To create routes that loads it's resources async use the makeAsyncPage helper.Use it in place of the common route component a provide a function that calls `import('./component')`.
+To create routes that loads it's resources async use the `makeAsyncPage` helper.Use it in place of the common route component a provide a function that calls `import('./component')`.

+### Adding a new Tab
+In order to add a new tab you need to create a new feature, add the exported route to the `src/features/home/route.js` file at the child routes array and finally edit the Navigation component to include the new tab.
+In more concrete terms, follow this steps:
+1. create a new feature by executing `npx rekit add feature FeatureName`
+2. create a new component that will act as the main route: `npx rekit add component -t functional -c -u timer timer/TimerTab`
+3. add the new component to the `src/features/home/route.js` file at the child routes array
+4. edit the Navigation component to include the new tab `<LinkTab label="FeatureLabel" icon={<Icon />} to="/featureName" value="/featureName" {...a11yProps('timer')} />`